Main Games Corsairs Legacy Corsairs Legacy: Naval Mission News Community Contacts

 • merchant: 15–17

-Historical note: Cutters were historically used as small, fast vessels for patrol, reconnaissance, message delivery, and escorting larger ships.
-Because of their compact size, they typically carried limited armament and a small crew.
+Historical note: Cutters were historically used as small fast vessels for patrol, reconnaissance, message delivery, and escorting larger ships.
+Due to their compact size, they carried limited armament and a small crew.

 Schooner